-PATIENT COUNSELING AND DRUG UTILIZATION REVIEW

-Federal and state laws and regulations require that pharmacists provide the pharmaceutical care services described below.
-The intent of the laws and regulations is to improve the quality of pharmaceutical care by ensuring that medications are appropriate, medically necessary and not likely to have adverse medical results.
+37.16 PATIENT COUNSELING, DRUG UTILIZATION REVIEW (DUR) AND PROVIDER PEER BASED PROFILING pharmaceutical care services described below.
+The intent of the laws and regulations is to improve the quality of pharmaceutical care by ensuring that medications are appropriate, medically necessary, and not likely to have adverse medical results.